StuartCowley/yan-fung-react-technical-test/README.md

 - [PropTypes](https://www.npmjs.com/package/prop-types) is used for validating props.

 ## How To Use
-Enter the name of stars or planets in the search bar to get the images.
+Enter the name of the stars or planets in the search bar to get the images.

 ## Improvements & Further Development
 If I would have more time, I would like to add the following features and to my application: